zdravkov/kendo-docs/api/wrappers/jsp/map/layer.md

 ### extent `java.lang.Object`

 Specifies the extent of the region covered by this layer.
-The layer will be hidden when the specified area is out of view.Accepts a four-element array that specifies the extent covered by this layer:Alternatively, you can provide:If not specified, the layer is always visible.
+The layer will be hidden when the specified area is out of view.Accepts a four-element array that specifies the extent covered by this layer:
+North-West lat, longitude, South-East latitude, longitude.If not specified, the layer is always visible.

 #### Example
     <kendo:map-layer extent="extent">